ryanlecompte/redis_failover/README.md

 will be promoted as the primary manager of redis servers.
 You can run as many Node Manager processes as you'd like.
 Every Node Manager periodically records health "snapshots" which the primary/master Node Manager consults when determining if it should officially mark a redis server as unavailable.
 By default, a majority strategy is used.
+Also, when a failover happens, the primary Node Manager will consult the node snapshots to determine the best node to use as the new master.

 ## Client Usage